JesperEriksson97/contribum-docs/docs/source/api.rst

 -------------------------

 The managed package handles integration between Contribum and Salesforce.
-It allows Contacts in Salesforce to be updated with up-to-date data about
+It allows Contacts in Salesforce to be updated with up-to-date data about following:

 1. First Name
 2. Last Name